Employment Insurance Sickness Benefits

 Shortly after you file your EI application, we will mail you an EI benefit statement.
 Receiving the EI benefit statement does not mean that your application has been approved.
-This statement simply provides you with your EI access code (see box below), the date your first EI report is due, and instructions on how to complete your EI reports.
+This statement simply provides you with your EI access code (see box below) and instructions on how to complete your EI reports.

 Important information about your EI access code